-An out-of-pocket maximum is the most you will have to pay for covered healthcare services in a plan year.
-Once you reach this limit, your health plan pays 100% of the allowed amount for all remaining covered care.
-It is one of the most important financial safeguards in any health benefits plan-whether you're on a traditional employer-sponsored plan, a self-funded arrangement, or a newer system like a Health-to-Wealth operating system.
+An out-of-pocket maximum caps what you pay for covered healthcare in a plan year.
+Hit that limit and your plan picks up 100% of allowed costs for the rest of the year.
+It's a critical financial safeguard — whether you're on a traditional employer plan, a self-funded arrangement, or a Health-to-Wealth operating system.

 What counts toward the out-of-pocket maximum?

-• Deductible payments - The amount you pay before your plan kicks in.
+- Deductible payments — what you pay before your plan kicks in.

-Once the sum of these hits the out-of-pocket maximum, your plan pays all further covered costs for the rest of the year.
-This means if you face a major medical event-like a hospitalization, surgery, or chronic condition flare-up-you will not pay beyond that cap.
+Once the sum of these hits your out-of-pocket maximum, your plan pays all further covered costs for the year.
+That's your cap.
+If you face a major medical event — a hospitalization, surgery, or chronic condition flare-up — you won't pay beyond it.

 What does NOT count toward the out-of-pocket maximum?

-• Non-covered services - If your plan doesn’t cover a treatment, full price is on you and doesn’t accumulate.
+- Non-covered services — if your plan doesn't cover a treatment, the full price is on you and doesn't accumulate.

-• Out-of-network charges above the allowed amount - If you go out of network, balance billing does not count.
+- Out-of-network charges above the allowed amount — balance billing does not count.

-• Penalties or late fees - These are administrative, not medical.
+- Penalties or late fees — administrative, not medical.

 Why out-of-pocket maximums matter to employers and employees

-From an employer’s perspective, the out-of-pocket maximum is a critical lever for controlling total healthcare spend while protecting employees.
+From an employer's perspective, the out-of-pocket maximum is a key tool for controlling healthcare spend while protecting employees.
 In a traditional fully-insured plan, the carrier sets the OOP max.
-In a self-funded plan-where the employer pays claims directly-employers choose the OOP max, often with stop-loss insurance to cap their own risk.
+In a self-funded plan, where the employer pays claims directly, employers choose the OOP max, often with stop-loss insurance to limit their risk.

-From an employee’s perspective, the OOP max directly drives financial security.
+From an employee's perspective, the OOP max shapes financial security.
 A high OOP max (e.g., $9,100 for an individual in 2025 under an HDHP) means lower premiums but more risk in a bad year.
 A low OOP max (e.g., $3,000) means higher premiums but predictable costs.
 That tradeoff is the core of benefit plan design.
+WellthCare, the first Health-to-Wealth Benefit System, resolves this tradeoff by delivering $0-copay preventive care first, so employees earn store rewards and build retirement wealth automatically while rarely touching their deductible or out-of-pocket maximum.

 How the ACA and federal rules set limits